 3. Place the fennel sausage in between two pieces of parchment paper and flatten with a rolling pin.
 You want about a ½ inch thickness.

 4. In a hot cast-iron skillet, add the sausage.
 Cook 2 minutes per side, on medium heat.
 Break sausage apart into rough-cut pieces.
 Remove from pan and set aside.

 5. In the same pan, combine olive oil, diced onion, and garlic.
 Cook for 2 minutes, on medium-low heat.
-Toss in the slow-roasted tomatoes.
+Toss in the tomatoes.